jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

         |lc_analysis_buffer_range_warning_png|

     *   Adjust the Sample start to include some of the non-flat region, such as starting at 681.
-Then click 'To Main Plot'.
+Then click 'To Profiles Plot'.
 You will see a warning window telling you want might be wrong with the selected region.
 Click 'Cancel'.

         |lc_analysis_sample_range_warning_png|